Coal in Germany

 Status of hard coal mining

 The post-war economic boom in Germany (Wirtschaftswunder) was fuelled by hard coal mined in the states of North Rhine-Westphalia and the Saarland, which powered the industries of West Germany.
 But hard coal has since lost its competitive edge.
 As of December 2018, Germany doesn’t have any domestic hard coal mining left.
 Instead, coal is imported from Russia (50%), the United States (17%), Australia (13%) and Colombia (6%), followed by Poland, Canada and South Africa (2021 data).

 Of the 83 billion tonnes of hard coal still in the ground in Germany, 36 million tonnes are considered mineable, but their extremely deep and complicated geological location makes mining too costly to compete on the world market.
 The average cost for mining one tonne of hard coal in Germany is 180 euros; the price for imported hard coal was between 86 and 96 euros per tonne in 2017.

 In 2007, the federal government together with the state governments of North Rhine-Westphalia and Saarland agreed with mining company RAG and trade union IG BCE to phase-out hard coal mining subsidies in Germany by 2018.
 The RAG foundation was established to ensure that subsidies will be discontinued in a socially acceptable manner and to cover the costs for "perpetual mine management" and restoration of mines.

 Status of lignite (brown coal) mining

-Germany has been the largest lignite producer in the world since the beginning of industrial lignite mining.
-It still is, followed by China, Russia and the United States.
+Germany used to be the largest lignite producer in the world since the beginning of industrial lignite mining.
+However, China overtook the country and production today far outstrips that in Germany.
 The softer and moister lignite (also called brown or soft coal) has a lower fuel value than hard coal and is not mined below ground but in opencast mines.
 It also is more CO2 intensive than hard coal.

 Lignite mined in eastern German Lusatia (Lausitz) and Saxony-Anhalt was indispensable for the industries of the former German Democratic Republic (GDR, or East Germany).
 136 villages were lost to mining expansion in Lusatia alone.
 After reunification in 1990, many mines and power stations were closed within a few years as they were not profitable anymore.